social security overview

 Social security is a part of the retirement plan of many American workers.
-Approximately 96% of American workers are covered under Social Security.
+Nearly 9 in 10 individuals age 65 and older receive Social Security benefits.
 Knowing how the Social Security system works will help you be prepared when you retire.

 How do you qualify for retirement benefits?